Safety – Good to Know

 Driving in Iceland

-Those who travel Iceland by car must familiarize themselves with traffic rules and check the road conditions regularly.
+When travelling by car in Iceland one must familiarize themselves with traffic rules and regularly check the road conditions.

-To check the road conditions and closures, visit umferdin.is.
+To check the road conditions and closures on this interactive map at umferdin.is.
 Alternatively, you can also call the Icelandic Road Administration (phone: 1777) during weekdays.

 About driving in Iceland